Johnny Rebel (musician): Career

 Trahan became close with record producer J. D. "Jay" Miller, a cousin of his, and recorded several country songs under the alias of Tommy Todd.
 Those songs never became commercial successes and Trahan moved to Nashville, Tennessee, to record with newly founded Todd Records.
-He became close with Murray Nash, a songwriter for country singer George Morgan, and recorded four songs with Todd Records, but the label folded in 1964.
+He became close with Murray Nash, a songwriter for country singer George Morgan, and in 1959 recorded four songs (as 'Jericho Jones') with Todd Records, but the label folded in 1964.

 Trahan then worked as a shipyard inspector in Mississippi before returning to Louisiana.
 Miller had founded Reb Rebel Records, which recorded segregationist music, and urged Trahan to record songs with the new label.
 Trahan obliged, recording under the alias of Johnny Rebel, a name Miller had selected.
 Miller produced the sessions and issued the recordings through Reb Rebel.

 Trahan's first release—the fifth for the Reb Rebel label—was a 45 RPM single of "Lookin' for a Handout" and "Kajun Ku Klux Klan".
-He then recorded more singles for the label: "Nigger, Nigger", "Coon Town", "Who Likes a Nigger?", "Nigger Hatin' Me", "Still Looking for a Handout", "Some Niggers Never Die (They Just Smell That Way)", "Stay Away from Dixie", and "Move Them Niggers North".
+He then recorded more singles for the label: "Nigger, Nigger", "In Coon Town", "Who Likes a Nigger?", "Nigger Hatin' Me", "Still Looking for a Handout", "Some Niggers Never Die (They Just Smell That Way)", "Stay Away from Dixie", and "Move Them Niggers North".

-Few of Trahan's songs concern topics other than race.
+Few of Trahan's songs as Johnny Rebel concern topics other than race.
 These exceptions include "Keep a-Workin' Big Jim", about the efforts of Louisiana district attorney Jim Garrison to solve the assassination of John F. Kennedy, and "(Federal Aid Hell!)
 The Money Belongs to Us", a song critical of U.S. federal aid programs.
 Two of these songs were eventually issued in album format by Reb Rebel Records under the title For Segregationists Only.